4640

 Reserve Your Seat Today

-E-Carrier System: A Brief History of the Protocol and an Overview of the Benefits
+E-Carrier System in Telecom: A Brief History of the Protocol and an Overview of the Benefits

 A brief history of the E-Carrier system.

-The European Conference of Postal and Telecommunications Administrations (CEPT) originally standardized the E-carrier system, in order to provide an industrial standard for digital transmissions of voice and data.
-The E-Carrier system, which revised and improved the earlier American T-carrier technology, and this has now been adopted by the International Telecommunication Union Telecommunication Standardization Sector (ITU-T) for its reliability and cost-effectiveness.
+The European Conference of Postal and Telecommunications Administrations (CEPT) originally standardized the E-carrier system.
+They developed the system in order to provide an industrial standard for digital transmissions of voice and data.
+Widely adopted by global telecommunications services, this E-Carrier system revised and improved the earlier American T-carrier technology.
+The International Telecommunication Union Telecommunication Standardization Sector (ITU-T) has now adopted the system for its reliability and cost-effectiveness.

 What is E1 Protocol And How Does It Work?